viadeo/scalavro/README.md

 # Scalavro

-An elegant* runtime reflection-based Avro library in Scala.
+A runtime reflection-based Avro library in Scala.

-_* but as yet incomplete_

 ## Motivation
-1. **We would rather write Scala classes than Avro IDL.**
+1. We would rather write Scala classes than Avro IDL.
-2. **We would like to avoid adding a compilation phase to generate IO bindings.**
+2. We would like to avoid adding a compilation phase to generate IO bindings.

 ## Goals
 1. To provide an in-memory representation of avro schemas and protocols.